isabella232/advertising-cloud.en/help/integrations/analytics/prerequisites.md

 * The [!DNL Analytics] report suite ID that will be used for reporting on paid media activity and for feeding site activity for optimization and reporting in Advertising Cloud
 * The company's Experience Cloud Organization ID (Org ID).

-You can find both of these IDs on the [Summary screen of the Adobe Experience Cloud Debugger](https://experienceleague.adobe.com/docs/debugger/using/run-debugger.html).
+You can find both of these IDs on the [Summary tab of the Adobe Experience Cloud Debugger](https://experienceleague.adobe.com/docs/debugger/using-v2/summary.html).

 ![Experience Cloud Debugger Summary screen](/help/integrations/assets/a4adc-debugger-summary.png)